popClingwrap/gridarr/README.md

 ## `rowCount :number`
 Returns the number of rows in the grid

-## `cells :GridCell<T>[]`
+## `cells :GridArrCell<T>[]`

-# Class : GridCell<T>
+# Class : GridArrCell<T>
-All grids are made up of GridCell instances.
-When you pass contents to a grid, either via the `items` config param or via a `filler` function, that contants is wrapped in a GridCell.
+All grids are made up of GridArrCell instances.
+When you pass contents to a grid, either via the `items` config param or via a `filler` function, that contants is wrapped in a GridArrCell.
-The GridCell simply adds some properties that make mutating the grid easier internally.
+The GridArrCell simply adds some properties that make mutating the grid easier internally.
-**NOTE** - You should never need to manually create a GridCell
+**NOTE** - You should never need to manually create a GridArrCell

-# GridCell methods
+# GridArrCell methods
-## `relativex(x:number,y:number,w:number,h:number) :GridCell<T>`
+## `relativex(x:number,y:number,w:number,h:number) :GridArrCell<T>`
-Takes a column offset (x) and a row offset (y) and calculates a location relative to the calling GridCell.
-The GridCell at this new location is returned.
+Takes a column offset (x) and a row offset (y) and calculates a location relative to the calling GridArrCell.
+The GridArrCell at this new location is returned.
 The optional overflow params allow for a particular call to override the overflow setting of the grid.
 If left undefined the grid setting will always be used.

-#GridCell properties
+#GridArrCell properties

 ## gridRef
 Returns an Object shaped as `{x:number;y:number}` that is the calling cell's position within the parent grid.